 Your cost of attendance combines direct costs like tuition, fees, and room and board with an estimation of indirect costs like books and personal expenses.

-- $16,464 per quarter (2018-2019)
+- Tuition is $18,420 per quarter (2022-2023).

-- Applies to students enrolled in 12-18 credit hours are charged a flat rate of $18,420.
+- Students enrolled in 12-18 credit hours are charged a flat rate of $18,420.

 Students are automatically enrolled in the Student Health Insurance Plan.
 We include a premium in your billing statement each fall and spring quarter.